 – Paula Scher

-You learn the best practices of the industry, the foundations of digital design theory and fundamental content creation including basic drawing, typography, layout, web design, photography and videography.
-Most importantly, we’ll teach you the interpersonal skills necessary to get the most out of your collaborations with others.
-You will finish off your program by working on a series of specialization projects that help you develop targeted portfolio pieces.
+The Graphic Design program at Edmonton Digital Arts College prepares you for a professional career by developing a strong understanding of the fundamentals of visual communications theory and practice.
+Over the ten months of the program you will learn the foundations of design theory and content creation including basic drawing, typography, layout, web design, photography and videography for the production of digital media.
+In addition, you will learn the best practices of the industry and the interpersonal skills necessary to get the most out of your collaborations with others.
+You will finish off your program by working on a series of specialization projects that help you develop a strong professional portfolio.

 40 WEEKS (10 Months)